 PCB design software with auto routing can help your design

-When my peers first encouraged me to look again into auto routing, I initially resisted.
-Eventually, though my need for help forced me to reconsider, and I gave auto routing another look.
-What I found surprised me, and I’m betting that you will be surprised too.
-Here are some of the types of layer routing that I have discovered where an auto router has really helped me:
+When my peers first encouraged me to look again at auto-routing, both in terms of function and when they should be used, I initially resisted.
+Eventually, my need to increase my productivity forced me to reconsider, and I gave auto-routing another look.
+Here are some areas where an auto-router has really helped me:

 Short or long point-to-point nets.
-These nets used to take a long time to route manually.
-Now, whether they are short nets from pin to pin or long nets that cross the entire board, the router puts them in much faster than I ever could.
+These nets can take a long time to route manually, especially when your board is dense and complex.
+Now, whether they are short pin-to-pin nets or long nets that cross the entire board, the router puts them in much faster than I ever could.

 Non-critical miscellaneous routing.
-At the end of a design when I have a bunch of non-critical nets left to route, the batch router is a great tool to have at my disposal.
+At the end of a design when I have a bunch of leftover nets to route (e.g., short traces between passives or DIP packages), an auto-router is a great tool to finish up the layout.

 Could you use some help to shorten your design time?
 If so, then take another look at auto routing, it’s changed a lot over the years.
 Today’s PCB design software with auto routing, like Altium Designer®, can help you to get your designs to the finish line sooner.
 Who knows, you may even end up sleeping better as well.

-Would you like to find out more about how Altium’s auto routing can help you?
+Would you like to find out more about how Altium’s auto-routing tools can help you?
 Talk to an expert at Altium.